A framework for distributed discrete evacuation strategies: The Distributed Evacuation Model

-In the model, each agent can directly communicate with the other agent when they are located at the nodes that are neighbors or the nodes that have a common neighbor.
+In the model, each agent can directly communicate with another agent when they are located at adjacent vertices, or at the vertices having a common neighbor.
 We refer to such communication as \emph{direct}.

 The number of messages two agents may exchange at the beginning of a step is finite, but we do not assume any specific bound.
-The consequence of this assumption is the following.
-Suppose that there are two agents located at nodes $u$ and $v$ at a distance greater than $2$ and there is a $uv$-path $P$ such that for each vertex $x$ of $P$, $x$ is occupied by an agent or both neighbors of $x$ in $P$ are occupied by some agents.
-Then, through multiple message exchanges (consider gossiping along $P$) the agents at $u$ and $v$ may communicate at the beginning of the step.
+In consequence, if there are two agents located at vertices $u$ and $v$ at a distance greater than $2$, and there is a $uv$-path $P$ whose internal vertices are \emph{occupied} in the sense that every vertex is either occupied by an agent or has both neighbors on the path occupied, then $u$ and $v$ may communicate at the beginning of the step through multiple message exchanges done by the agents located on $P$.
+This enables gossip propagation along occupied paths.
 We refer to such communication as \emph{indirect}.